Can your brand get sick? Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 For instance, you want to determine your NPS on Yelp.
 First, you need to know how many positive and negative reviews your brand earned in absolute and percentages.
 Then, subtract positive from negative to get your NPS.

 The higher number you have, the better your online sentiment is.
-It means people would rather like your company than dislike it.
+It means people would instead like your company than dislike it.

 If you get a negative number, take steps to save your reputation!
 Primarily you can start searching for all negative comments and reviews on the web and replying to them.

-Manual measuring NPS is a bit of a tedious task.
+Manual measuring NPS is a tedious task.
 You need to read and analyze all comments and reviews where your brand is mentioned on forums, social networks, and review sites.
 Sometimes, your customers’ attitude is not the scores you earned.

 2. Share of Voice (SOV)

 You don’t understand how much of the market your brand takes up without benchmarking your metrics to your competitors.
-That’s why you need to track the competition and analyze their results, too.
+That’s why you must also track the competition and analyze their results.

 3. Brand Reputation

-It’s hard to measure this metric by numbers since brand reputation contains many aspects of your company’s image.
-Measuring brand reputation means analyzing different metrics that give you an idea of how your brand is perceived by customers.
+Measuring this metric by numbers is hard since brand reputation contains many aspects of your company’s image.
+Measuring brand reputation means analyzing different metrics that give you an idea of how customers perceive your brand.

 Pay attention to the volume of your mentions online.
 How many people know about your company?
 Have you any mentions in influential blogs, news sites, and social communities?
 Where in the world is your product or service known better?